Skip to content

 Why Via Ferrata in Bosnia and Herzegovina?

-Bosnia and Herzegovina has 23 via ferrata routes spread across mountains, canyons, and cliff faces, offering experiences for all levels of ability.
+Bosnia and Herzegovina is home to more than 30 via ferrata routes spread across mountains, canyons, and cliffs, offering unforgettable experiences for all skill levels.

 Is It Safe and What Equipment Is Needed?